-Circa 1850, he had married Caroline Umberger (1822-1895) of Brothersvalley, Somerset County.
+Circa 1850, at the age of about 23, he had married Caroline Umberger (1822-1895) of Brothersvalley, Somerset County, who had been born in Kentucky.
 That year, the federal census taker recorded them as living in Brothersvalley next door to her relatives Michael Umberger and Philip Umberger.

 The couple produced four children -- among them Harriet Shaulis, Ellen Weyand, Martha Weyand and Mary A. Weyand.

 The United States Census of 1860 shows the Weyands and their four daughters residing on a farm in Jefferson Township, Somerset County.